jessfraz/blog/content/post/tales-from-firmware-camp.md

 Jacob Yundt (who I can't seem to find online),
 [Joshua M. Clulow](https://github.com/jclulow), and everyone else I am forgetting who gave us wires, clips, cords, and whatever else we needed to get this thing going!
+It truly takes a village.

 I cannot wait for the next OSFC, but until then I will work on playing with a logic analyzer to see if what the BMC is reading from the SPI flash is even